ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 [Deutsche Dokumentation](docs/de/README.md)

 ## Configuration
-There are two arts how the entities could be configured:
+There are two ways how the entities could be configured:
 - auto
 - manual